motionpdx/motionpdx.github.io/_posts/2016-07-14-cross-platform-mobile-development-with-flow.md

   def add_title_label
     self.title_label = UI::Label.new
+    font_name = iOS? ?
+"Helvetica" : "Roboto-Regular"
-    title_label.font = { name: "Helvetica", size: 18 }
+    title_label.font = { name: font_name, size: 18 }
     add_child(title_label)
   end
 end
 {% endhighlight %}

 In this example, our `EventRow` has a single label for displaying the title of the event.
 When the `update` method is called, we expect to receive a hash of the event data so that we can set the text of our title label.
+We also specify a platform-specific font name using our helper method we defined earlier.

 Now let's create a list that will display our new `EventRow`: